 Our bodies are exposed to more chemicals now than ever before.
-Every day new chemicals are added to our personal environments via food, pollution, plastics, furniture, food containers, cookware, carpets, electronics, personal care products, and more.
+Every day, new chemicals are added to our environment through the food we eat, the products we use, and even the air we breathe.

-Possibly the most concerning factor behind all these chemicals is that there are few to no barriers in the process which allows chemicals to be used in everyday items.
-Meaning your body is slowly taking in small amounts of new chemicals and toxic buildup over time.
+Possibly the most concerning factor behind all these chemicals is there are few to no barriers in the process to prevent chemicals from being used in our everyday items.
+Meaning, your body is slowly taking in small amounts of new chemicals and toxic buildup over time.

-I want to focus on this last strategy—using binders for detox—because I’ve seen binders work well in my personal practice and I want to share them with you.
-Binders work by:
+I want to focus on this last strategy—using binders for detox—because I’ve seen binders work well in my personal practice, and I want to share them with you.

 - Clearing out toxin buildup